aukwan/Apple-Mine-Seeker-App/app/docs/readme.txt

 - Welcome Screen automatically advances to Main Menu after 4s
 - Display number of games played
 - Display best score for each individual config
+- Plays sound when scanning and when a mine is found
+- Vibrates when scanning and when a mine is found